RetroReversing/retroReversing/pages/sega/saturn/ExclusiveSegaSaturnGames.md

 # Games that have never been re-released
 These are games that are still only available on the Sega Saturn.
-Some of them may have also been in the arcade using the STV hardware which was based on the Sega Saturn so they are still included in this list.
+Some of them may have also been in the arcade using the STV hardware which was based on the Sega Saturn so they are still included in this list [^1].

 Games:
 * Albert Odyssey